 Requests for further pre-financing have to be accepted as long as 70% of the immediately preceding installment has been subject to legal commitment (and 100% of the previous ones).
-Whether there is a co-financing rate stated in the Special Conditions of the delegation agreement or not, each further installment is released without regarding other donors' contributions.
+Whether there is a co-financing rate stated in the Special Conditions of the delegation agreement (option in old agreements only) or not, each further installment is released without regarding other donors' contributions3.
 No virtual percentages shall be used.